This article first appeared in PR Newswire, on February 21 2018.

 "We like to think we're more in control of our lives than we really are.
 And a lot of significant things that happen to us are, for lack of a better word, random," says author, consultant and technology strategist Monique Morrow.
 When asked about the future of the workforce, her response is just as cold and calculated as the robots threatening to dominate the workplace of the future.
 "It boils down to this: what can be automated will be automated," she says.
 "Many jobs will be lost - making education even more valuable."

-A core part of Digital Skills Academy's CPD certified Professional Diploma in Digital Innovation is equipping participants with the digital mind-set required for a career where change and flexibility are considered the norm.
+A core part of the Digital Skills CPD certified Professional Diploma in Digital Innovation is equipping participants with the digital mind-set required for a career where change and flexibility are considered the norm.
 The programme enables participants to harness the fundamentals of digital innovation through user experience design and agile project management while focusing on the latest digital tools.
 It also provides participants with the opportunity to develop focused expertise with specialisation modules.
 Critically, participants work on a cross-functional project, enabling them to learn how to break down the siloes that inhibit digital transformation by harnessing the innovative primacy of humans through creative collaboration.

 "Digital skills training must be as vibrant and ever-evolving as its subject matter, or providers will likely find themselves obsolete ten years from now," says Dunne.
 "It's crucial we instil an understanding that work - like life - is ever-changing.
 And only those willing to remain agile and adaptable, and able to embrace new learning opportunities will succeed in achieving more than mere survival.
 They are the ones who will thrive."